How to Arrive at a Proper Understanding of

 14. This principle is not valid for those explanations which are a consequence of unjustified attempts to explain all world phenomena with one single worldview.
 Very obvious examples of such an approach that leads into errors are the explanations of living organisms by means of a materialistic understanding of the world which is the most suitable way of thinking for the mineral world and technology.

-15. There are many more aspects of the present crisis which, due to time limits, I could not properly investigate and present the fruits of my research in articles.
-When we follow the demand to investigate phenomena from all possible viewpoints, we have the constant feeling that one should write a whole book about each single viewpoint with the aim to avoid all possible misunderstandings and one-sided views that exist among people.
+15. There are many more aspects of the ‘corona pandemic’ which, due to time limits, I could not properly investigate and write about.
+When one follows the demand to investigate phenomena from all possible viewpoints, one has the constant feeling that he should write a whole book about each single viewpoint with the aim to avoid all possible misunderstandings and one-sided views that exist amongst people.

 16. See an explanation of the Basic Prerequisites for the Comprehension of Esoteric Explanations.